How Does Air Conditioning Work?

 The “Hot Side” of the AC System

-This is the part of the air conditioning process that occurs outside of your home.
+This part of the air conditioning process occurs outside of your home.
 The compressor “squeezes” the refrigerant gas, further raising its temperature.
 It works with the condenser to turn refrigerant gas back into a liquid.
-A fan blows the heat off the liquid.
-This sends the liquid back into the house to evaporate again and releasing heat outside.
+A fan blows the heat off the liquid and cools.
+This sends the liquid back into the house to evaporate again and release heat outside.

 Overview of the AC Process